Tampa Money Laundering Attorneys

 While many Tampa residents operate legitimate businesses and handle financial matters responsibly, white collar crime does occur.
 If you have been accused of state or federal money laundering you can face substantial criminal penalties.
 Like other white collar offenses, money laundering is taken very seriously by prosecutors and judges in Central Florida and the U.S. government.

-The Tampa attorneys at All Family Law Group have experience assisting Tampa residents with money laundering charges.
-Whether you’ve been charged with money laundering in federal or state court, contact our Tampa money laundering attorneys today to learn about how we can help with your defense.
+The Tampa attorneys at All Family Law Group, P.A. have experience since 1997 assisting Tampa residents with money laundering charges.
+Whether you have been charged with money laundering in federal or state court, contact our money laundering criminal attorneys in Tampa today to learn about how we can help with your defense.

 Defining Money Laundering in Tampa